renatof/PiK8kE/README.md

 * Copy the config-XYZ.json EdgeVPN.io configuration files for your IP address allocation.
 Here, XYZ describes the last octet of the virtual IP address (with leading zeroes if necessary).
 The first three bytes are 10.10.100.
 For example, config-004.json is the configuration for node 10.10.100.4
 * Edit the cloud-init file user-data-PiK8kE to customize for your site:

-1) You may add ssh authorized public key(s) to allow remote login via ssh
+1) You may add ssh authorized public key(s) to allow remote login via ssh. _You must add your ssh public key(s) in the user-data-PiK8kE file, not in the authorized_keys file in this repository_
 2) By default, password login via ssh is disabled in user-data-PiK8kE.
 If you want to enable password ssh auth, _you must change the password for the ubuntu user from the default PiK8kE to a secure password and set ssh_pwauth: true_
 3) Please don't delete the existing ssh authorized_key - that is required for remote installation and management of Kubernetes via ansible